mvienneau/CAV/README.md

 Justin Hill: 399123

 ### Project Description
-CAV Rank is an account-based website that allows users the ability to review and search different concerts, artists, and venues while connecting with other music enthusiasts.
+CAV is an account-based website that allows users the ability to review and search different concerts, artists, and venues while connecting with other music enthusiasts.

 ### Motivation
 Who wants to go to a bad concert?
 As music enthusiasts, we think an application where users can connect with each other and review different concerts is invaluable.
-CAV Rank helps users see the most enjoyable artists, while promoting the concert experience.
+CAV helps users see their most enjoyed artists, while promoting the concert experience.

 ### Risks
 1. Our team is inexperienced with web technologies and services